-We’ve revised and added features to Writing Reviser so that is is even more responsive to the needs of students!
+We regularly revise and add features to Writing Reviser so that it is even more responsive to the needs of students!

 More specifically, we've bolstered the Writing Reviser menu to help students spot potentially problematic words and expressions, thus making their sentences clearer and more powerful.

 Tell the reader what “This” means.

 Sentence clarity has been enhanced with the vague reference section.
 Communication breaks down when students use words like “this” without specifying a particular idea.
 Unless the context makes their point immediately evident, we tell students to restate the key word or words between “this” and the verb.

 Unclear: This is what confuses me.

 Clear: This equation confuses me.